 It’s so important to have the chance to solve these issues as soon as possible before they become more serious.
 Maybe it’s the dishwasher door that’s not closing properly so a five minute fix with a screwdriver is all that’s needed.
 The next set of guests may lock themselves out because of that sticking lock, resulting in inconvenience and an emergency locksmith visit.
 Your outdoor BBQ may be one of the reasons those guests chose you.
 And lack of matches, not a huge thing in itself, may ruin their evening if they then have to cook inside.

 It’s when guests leave with a gripe when they’re most likely to write a negative online review.
 And we need to do everything we can in our control to avoid that happening.

 So what do your guests really think of you?
 Ask them!

 The simplest way to do this is by creating a feedback form and leaving it in your holiday let.
 Take the opportunity to ask about all areas of your business including your website and arrival info, not just about the holiday rental itself.

 Stuck for what questions you should ask and how to word them?
 Let me help you with that.

 Ask the questions that matter.
 Get the info you need.
-Download this feedback form and start using in your holiday rental business today.
-Click here:
+Click here and enter your name and email address to download this feedback form and start using it in your holiday rental business today: